 In fact, in 2018 it transpired that cryptocurrency-related crime is now more lucrative than ransomware.
 This looks set to increase in 2019.

 The Overall Security Outlook for 2019

 2019 is destined to be yet another year where cyber attacks grow in prominence.
 They will occur more frequently, on a higher scale, and use new technologies, exploits, and developments to do so.
+You’ll also have to watch out for mobile security risks.
 The bottom line is that more people around the world are now using the internet, and cybercriminals understand this.
 Naturally, they recognize that there is a higher potential for illicit gains and set off in pursuit of them.

 It is not really the threats which are changing, though—ransomware, phishing attacks, and malware still top the list of common cybersecurity threats—it is more a case of there being more for cyber attackers to gain through the growth of the internet and the careless use of a growing number of devices.
 As a result, more of them are crawling out of the woodwork.